How to Extend the Life of Your Battery

-Develop a routine
+Develop a routine — make maintenance a habit

 Look at the plugs and terminals for any loose connections or frayed wires.
 If an immediate repair is not possible, remove the battery from use until it can be repaired.

-2. Inspect your battery for sulphation.
-Sulphation happens when white sulphuric crystals appear on the battery’s lead plates and will impede a battery’s ability to hold a charge.
+Battery Sulfation happens when white sulphuric crystals appear on the battery’s lead plates and will impede a battery’s ability to hold a charge.
 Cleaning is easy with a little water and battery acid neutralizer.
-Wipe up any dirt, debris, sulphation, or acid spills on and around the battery.
+Wipe up any dirt, debris, sulfation, or spilled liquids on and around the battery.

 Keep a safe operating temperature that does not exceed 45℃ (113℉).
 Temperatures above this can affect the charge level and if prolonged, shorten the life of the battery.
-Further, overheated batteries are dangerous to handle, making charging impossible until they have returned to a normal range.
+Overheated batteries (of any chemistry) are dangerous to handle; do not charge until they have returned to a normal temperature range.

-Maximize your charge.
+Maximize your charge

 Details matter in battery charging.
 Too little, too much, too long, or not enough will impact the life of your battery.

 Do not let the remaining charge in your batteries drop below 30%.
-If a battery gets too low or completely drains itself of a charge, the recharging time will be substantially longer (think days).
-Not to mention that if equipment is in use at the time a battery is completely drained, serious damage can result in the electrical components of your machinery.
+If a battery gets too low or completely drains itself of a charge, the recharging time will be substantially longer (think days) -- and a drained battery could damage the electrical components of your machinery.

-Overcharging a battery past 100% can be just as damaging long term as letting a charge drop below a safe level.
+Overcharging a battery past 100% can overheat batteries and be just as damaging long term as letting a charge drop below a safe level.
 Look for chargers that stop charging appropriately, and be sure to load the proper charging profile for your battery.

 Your equipment may have different use rates, which means the batteries may have different charging requirements, such as daily vs. every three days.
 Document what your equipment requires and then create a schedule to ensure each battery is regularly charged.
 This process will ensure your equipment won’t quit part way through a job, and it’ll save your time and money.

 Take a moment to make sure the entire charging process is completed before removing the battery - including shutting off the charger.
 Removing a battery too soon can damage both battery and charger.

-Maintenance is essential
+Maintenance is easy — and essential

 Every 5-10 charging cycles (based on manufacturer recommendations) your batteries should be equalized.
 Equalizing is a process of deliberately overcharging a battery to remove sulfate crystals that build up on the plates over time.
-Note: this should only be done with a charger equipped with an equalizing setting.
+Note: This should only be done with a charger equipped with an equalizing setting.

-Make sure there is enough fluid in your batteries to cover the plastic battery element.
+Make sure there is enough fluid in your batteries to cover the battery plates.
 Refill with distilled water that measures between 5 and 7pH, and is within recommended limits for impurities as impure water can lead to battery damage.